Common Questions about Scaling and Root Planing

 What can I eat after scaling and root planing?

 Because scaling and root planing is a deep clean, it can take the gum a little time to recover.
 It’s possible you’ll feel sore for a couple of days following the procedure.
 Recovery time is much faster than a gum surgery, however, which scaling and root planing is designed to prevent.
-Dr. Chang can offer advice on medication to help relieve any discomfort following the procedure.
+Dr. Yu can offer advice on medication to help relieve any discomfort following the procedure.